jeanettepoh/parliament-web-scraping/README.md

-# Data Science Case Studies - Web Scraping and Visualization
+# Parliament Web Scraping and Data Visualization

 The codes and plots for parliament web scraping task can be found in ```section_one```.
 You can view a summary of the overall analysis in the attached file ```parliament_case_study_analysis.pptx```.